 Top of the page

 Ibuprofen (such as Advil or Motrin) is a non-steroidal anti-inflammatory drug (NSAID) that is used to relieve pain and reduce fever and inflammation.
-If your child is allergic to aspirin, do not give him or her ibuprofen.

 Be sure to follow these medicine precautions:

 Side effects of ibuprofen are usually mild.
 Stomach upset or discomfort is the most common side effect.
 If the medicine upsets your child's stomach, you can try giving it to your child with food.
 But if that doesn't help, talk with your doctor to make sure it's not a more serious problem.